Cybersecurity and Computer Networks

 Students who complete the Cybersecurity and Computer Networks curriculum requirements earn an Associate in Applied Science degree.

 BSC Cybersecurity and Computer Networks students can enhance their degree by obtaining industry-standard certification including A+, Linux+, Network+, Server+, Security+, CySA+, CCNA Routing & Switching, CCNA Cyber Ops, and CEH.
+Coursework will help students understand the concepts tested by these certifications.

 Upon completion of the program, students are prepared to work in Information Technology & Cybersecurity departments for countless organizations.
 It is an opportune time to be involved in the industry, as research shows nationwide, millions of IT and Cyber positions go unfilled due to lack of qualified applicants.